-This is the first in a series of six Practical English lessons (one every other File) which teach Sts functional language to help them 'survive' in English in travel and social situations.
+This is the first in a series of six Practical English lessons (one every other File) which teach Sts functional language to help them "survive" in English in travel and social situations.

 There is a storyline based on two characters, Jenny Zielinski, an American journalist who works in the New York office of a magazine called NewYork 24seven, and Rob Walker, a British journalist who works in London for the same magazine, but who is now in New York for a month.
-If your Sts did English File Elementary, they will already be familiar with the characters.
-If your Sts didn't do English File Elementary, you might want to point out that in the You Say section of the lessons, they will be watching or listening and then repeating what the people say.
-If the speaker is Jenny, they will be listening to an American accent, but they do not need to copy the accent when they repeat her phrases.
+If your Sts did American English File Level 1, they will already be familiar with the characters.
+If your Sts didn't do American English File Level 1, you might want to point out that in the You Say section of the lessons, they will be watching or listening and then repeating what the people say.
+If the speaker is Rob, they will be listening to a British accent, but they do not need to copy the accent when they repeat his phrases.
 The main focus of this lesson is on describing problems and asking for help.